Auto Insurance Claim Advice

 Most courts in the United States do not recognize this type of claim, and hence insurance companies just look on the other direction and make no payments for this.

-However, there is a shift in some jurisdiction to allow for some compensation for the emotional distress cause because of an animal loss.
+However, there is a shift in some jurisdictions to allow for some compensation for the emotional distress caused because of an animal loss.
 If you are in this situation, call an attorney and ask if your jurisdiction recognizes pet losses and what kinds of damages can you recover.

-If you are dealing with vet bills, then you can pay for the difference (what insurance paid for the total loss – the actual bill), and present a lawsuit in small claims court.
+If you are dealing with vet bills, then you can pay for the difference (what the insurance paid for the total loss minus the actual bill), and present a lawsuit in small claims court.

 This might move the insurance company to pay your damages so you drop the lawsuit.
 They know that their argument will be very weak in front of a judge or a jury.